MyEtherWallet/knowledge-base/source/_posts/en/hardware-wallets/using-trezor-with-mew.md

 * * *

 Trezor Hardware Wallets are some of the most secure and intuitive cryptocurrency hardware wallets out there.
-They are available for purchase [here](https://trezor.io/?offer_id=12&aff_id=2029).
+If you don't have one, they are available for [purchase through their website](https://trezor.io/?offer_id=12&aff_id=2029).

 _Please purchase hardware wallets from the original source.
 Hardware wallets bought off ebay or from other vendors cannot be guaranteed secure._